 Schedule of Events

-The PGA Championship is a week-long event, from Opening Day Monday, May 11, 2020 to Championship Sunday, May 17, 2020.
-A major championship week is always filled with fantastic memories regardless of the day fans choose to attend.
+The PGA Championship is a week-long event, from Opening Day Monday, Aug.
+3, 2020 to Championship Sunday, Aug.
+9, 2020.
+A major championship week is always filled with fantastic memories.